therealbill/configsync/README.md

 Likewise `CONFIGSYNC_SYNCABLEDIRECTIVELIST` can be a single directive or a comma separated list of directives to synchronize to the slave(s).

+If you want to run it in "pretend" mode: `CONFIGSYNC_PRETENDONLY=true`

 # Anticipated Usage

 Generally this is expected to be put into a cron table to run